 Run a bead of caulk along the edge.
 Try to get it as straight as possible, but using tape makes this step more forgiving.

 Use a caulk application tool and/or a plastic putty knife to work the caulk down into the gap and level it with the floor.
 The repair is a bit less noticeable if it’s level with the tile.
+If you have to come back and apply a bit more caulk to get it level, that’s not a problem.
+The sooner you come back and apply more, the better.

 Pull up the tape when you’re finished.
 You’ll find the gap is much harder to notice.
 The color and sheen won’t match exactly but it will still look a lot better than a void.
 It will also help keep dirt and moisture out so the floor will last longer.